 This year we have the perfect picture book to read for National Moth Week: You’re Invited to a Moth Ball: A Nighttime Insect Celebration by Loree Burns and photographs by Ellen Harasimowicz.

-Come meet some of the more than 150,000 species of moths by having a party.
-However, the party needs to be after dark, so you will have to stay up later than usual.
-Learn how to make a moth bait that will attract more buggy guests (recipe included).
-Or you can attract more moths by hanging a sheet over a line with a light shining through (instructions included).
+What is a moth ball?
+It is a nighttime party to attract moths to your yard.
+Learn how to make a moth bait that will attract buggy guests (recipe included).
+Or you can entice moths by hanging a sheet over a line with a light shining through (instructions included).
 Then wait for the guests to arrive!

 The book is illustrated with lovely photographs taken at an actual moth party.
 They look like so much fun.